 9. Technology: PCI complaint and is your data handled safely?

-Does your collection agency have an online client portal, so you can see the debt collection status of each account submitted.
+Does your collection agency have an online self service collections portal (client portal), so you can see the debt collection status of each account submitted.
 If they do not have a client portal, will they keep you informed about the collections activity or proactively tell you when a payment is received?
 Do they take enough measures to secure your and the debtor’s data?
 If they accept credit cards, they should ideally be PCI complaint.
 Does their online client portal use Secure Socket layer ( SSL / Https protocol).
 If they are sharing data with other parties, are those secure or not.

 10. Skip tracing services – Did your debtor move?
 Locate him!